 TRANSPORT LINKS

 Is the ability to return the UK regularly, or for friends and family to visit important?
-The northern areas of France and proximity to channel crossings are a popular choice for just this reason, but in the era of COVID, areas with good access to TGV train stations are becoming more popular.
+The northern areas of France and proximity to channel crossings are a popular choice for just this reason, but rail travel is becoming increasingly popular and good access to TGV train stations is becoming increasingly important.
+The anticipated new route from London to Bordeaux will really open up the south-west from this point of view.

 You can get a good indication of travel times and prices between London and TGV stations in France here: